mvaganov/CmdLineAsteroids/notes.md

 we can use this object pool to cache memory for anything that we create and destroy a lot of. it could be particles, bullets, enemies, powerups, or really anything.

-the idea is that a list of objects has some unused objects that can be reused later.
+the idea of this class is that a list of objects has some unused objects that can be reused later.
 	objects at the end of the list are considred unused, or decommisioned. the user must define how to create the objects, how to reuse them, how to mark them as unused, and how to clean them up later. this class handles deferred cleanup